m-clark/lazerhawk/README.md

 ## Functions
 ### corrheat
-A copy of [d3heatmap](https://github.com/rstudio/d3heatmap) for correlation matrices, with a measurement focus.
+A copy of [d3heatmap](https://github.com/rstudio/d3heatmap) specifically for correlation matrices, with a measurement focus.

 ### createCorr
 A function to create a correlation matrix.
 Useful, for example, in setting up simulations.

 ### lowerTri, upperTri
-Return a triangular matrix, with some options on what is returned.
+Return a triangular matrix, with some options on what specifically is returned.

 ### describeAll
 A summary function for mixed data types that provides the information I usually want.